-A project brief is used to provide a full and firm foundation for the initiation of the project and is created in the starting up a project process.
+A project brief is used to provide a full and firm foundation for the initiation of the project.
+It is created in the starting up a project process.

-In the initiating a project process, the contents of the project brief are extended and refined in the PID, after which the project brief is no longer maintained.
+In the initiating a project process, the contents of the project brief are extended and refined in the PID.
+After that the project brief is no longer maintained.

 The following quality criteria apply to a project brief: